R1DF/R1DF/README.md

 # R1DF
 I'm a just a guy situated on this very strange place called "Kazakhstan" who likes to program as both a hobby and as a desired career path.
 I also look forward into game development as well.
-I don't think there's anything else to say about me, really, so have fun browsing my profile.
+Have fun browsing my profile.

 ## Things I do:
 * I have numerous experience coding in Python.
 It's my main language.
 I use PyCharm to code in it.